-The moment we crossed the border you could tell the difference.
+The moment we crossed the border into Belize you could tell the difference.
 Belize is an English speaking country and all the signs and advertisements bought that home.
-The border control officers were also easier to deal with with no language barrier for me.
+The border control officers were also easier to deal with given there was no language barrier for me.

 Andrea had organised a restaurant with a buffet dinner costing $15 USD.
 In Belize you can use either Belize dollars or US dollars with one USD worth two Belize dollars, change is give in local currency.
 This gave me a chance to use my emergency USD funds on the island.

 For New Year’s Eve we headed down to the happening place on this small island The Split.
-This bar is so name as this island ‘split’ from a small section now of the coast many years ago.
-E erroneous got into the spirit of the night, the girls in particular.
+This bar is so name as it ‘split’ from Caye Caulker a few years ago.
+We all got into the spirit of the New Year’s Eve night, the girls in particular.
 Stephen was given a friendly push into the water by Josie at one point as well.